hakger/playfair-webfont/README.md

 ### Plaifair Display ###

 * **Description**
-Play­fair is a trans­itional design, that is well suited for titling and head­lines.
-It has an extra large x-height and short des­cend­ers.
-It can be set with no lead­ing if space is tight, for instance in news head­lines, or for styl­istic effect in titles.
-Cap­it­als are extra short, and only very slightly heav­ier than the lower­case char­ac­ters.
-This helps achieve a more even typo­graph­ical col­our when type­set­ting proper nouns and ini­tial­isms.
+Playfair is a transitional design, that is well suited for titling and headlines.
+It has an extra large x-height and short descenders.
+It can be set with no leading if space is tight, for instance in news headlines, or for stylistic effect in titles.
+Capitals are extra short, and only very slightly heavier than the lower­case characters.
+This helps achieve a more even typographical colour when typesetting proper nouns and initialisms.
-Lan­guages, like Ger­man, where nouns are cap­it­al­ized, par­tic­u­larly bene­fit from
-this lower con­trast between lower and upper case glyphs.
-In Ger­man, with it’s many cap­it­al­ized words, and other European lan­guages that use many dia­crit­ical char­ac­ters, it is advised to use more leading.
+Languages, like German, where nouns are capitalized, particularly benefit from this lower contrast between lower and upper case glyphs.
+In German, with it’s many capitalized words, and other European languages that use many diacritical characters, it is advised to use more leading.

-Play­fair includes a full set of small-caps, com­mon lig­at­ures, and dis­cre­tion­ary
-lig­at­ures.
-For Pol­ish, a set of altern­ate dia­crit­ical char­ac­ters designed with
-‘kreska’s are included.
-All European lan­guages using the latin script are sup­por­ted.
+Playfair includes a full set of smallcaps, common ligatures, and discretionary ligatures.
+For Polish, a set of alternate diacritical characters designed with ‘kreska’s are included.
+All European lan­guages using the latin script are supported.
 A set of eight arrow devices are also included.

-Play­fair Dis­play also cover the cyril­lic glyphs used in Bul­garian, Belarus­ian,
- Rus­sian, Bosnian/Serbian (includ­ing Ser­bian mor­pho­logy for б), and Ukrainian.
+Playfair Display also cover the cyrillic glyphs used in Bulgarian, Belarusian, Russian, Bosnian/Serbian (including Serbian morphology for б), and Ukrainian.

-Play­fair Dis­play comes in three weights and two styles, includ­ing small-caps for all weights and styles – also for the cyrillic.
+Playfair Display comes in three weights and two styles, including smallcaps for all weights and styles - also for the cyrillic.

-Play­fair Dis­play is pub­lished under the SIL Open Font License Version 1.1,
-grant­ing you license to use the fonts free of charge, and enables you to extend & modify the fam­ily should you wish to.
+Playfair Display is published under the SIL Open Font License Version 1.1, granting you license to use the fonts free of charge, and enables you to extend & modify the family should you wish to.

 * **Copyright**
 Copyright (c) 2005–2015 by Claus Eggers Sørensen